James Roesener

-James Roesener is an American politician in the state of New Hampshire.
-He is a member of the New Hampshire House of Representatives from the 22nd district, having been first elected in 2022; this election made him the first openly transgender man to win election to any state legislature in the United States.
+James Leon Roesener is an American politician in the state of New Hampshire.
+He is a member of the New Hampshire House of Representatives from the 22nd district in Merrimack, having been first elected in 2022; this election made him the first openly transgender man to win election to any state legislature in the United States.
 Roesener is a member of the Democratic Party.

 Personal life

 Roesener is openly transgender and bisexual.
 He lives in Concord, New Hampshire and is married to a woman.